dcalderin/rag_nuclear_safety/README.md

 This system combines document processing, semantic search, and large language models to provide accurate, context-aware responses to nuclear safety queries based on official documentation.
 It uses a chunking strategy to break documents into manageable pieces, embeds them using various embedding models, and retrieves the most relevant information when answering questions.

 Key features:
-- PDF document processing and structured storage using HDF5
+- PDF document processing and structured storage using HDF5, keeping track of metadata, to link source file
 - Configurable text chunking with adjustable chunk size and overlap
-- Support for multiple embedding models (OpenAI, SentenceTransformers, etc.)
+- Support for multiple embedding models (OpenAI, SentenceTransformers, Fermi model.)
-- Integration with Azure OpenAI and OpenAI APIs
+- Integration with Azure OpenAI and OpenAI APIs, but could be extended to local LLMs in a localhost configuration
 - Gradio-based user interface for document upload and question answering
 - Source citation in responses for traceability and verification
 - Custom HDF5-based vector database stored locally for enhanced security